CSIRO-enviro-informatics/loci.cat/principles.md

 OWL was chosen as the modelling system as there are numerous public OWL models in wide use of relevance to this project's domain (e.g. the Organization Ontology) and OWL models are specialisable, extensible, technically interoperable (with any other OWL models) and data made according to them can be presented online as Linked Data allowing human- and machine-access across institutions.

-Refer to the [Models Page](models.md) for more details on the list of ontologies and background models.
+Refer to the [Loc-I application schemas](./loci-ontologies.md) for more details on the list of ontologies and background models.

 ## Linksets